bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 ## Hopf continuation (theory)

-The continuation of Fold bifurcation points is based on a **Minimally Augmented** (see [^Govaerts] p.
+The continuation of Hopf bifurcation points is based on a **Minimally Augmented** (see [^Govaerts] p.
 87) formulation which is an efficient way to detect singularities.
 The continuation of Hopf points is based on the formulation

 $$G(u,\omega,p) = (F(u,\omega,p), \Re\sigma(u,\omega,p), \Im\sigma(u,\omega,p))\in\mathbb R^{n+2}\quad\quad (F_h)$$